 This deterioration results from years of bending, twisting and flexing.
 As the cartilage wears down over time, the joints can begin to grind against the vertebrae, which can develop in inflammation and the formation of facet syndrome, as well as other spine conditions.

 The bone-on-bone contact that may result from facet syndrome causes inflammation at the site of the affected joint.
-All inflammation is characterized by redness, pain, swelling, stiffness, and loss of function.
+Inflammation is usually characterized by redness, pain, swelling, stiffness and loss of function.

 - Localized pain at the site of compression

 - Pain that travels the entire length of the pinched nerve

 Treatment options for facet syndrome